goodwhale/AspirinShot/README.md

 #endif
 ```
   * Launch the preview in `Live` mode and export your screenshots.
 > 📚 For more ways to preview your screenshots, see [Previewing your screenshots](https://github.com/goodwhale/AspirinShot/wiki/Previewing-your-screenshots)

+For more details about building and previewing your screenshots, make sure you [visit the wiki](https://github.com/goodwhale/AspirinShot/wiki).
+And you can [start a discussion](https://github.com/goodwhale/AspirinShot/discussions) if you have any questions!

 # Known limitations